-- □ When you use two screens at the same time (LCD and TV / LCD and CRT), the following errors will occur: - □ You will see a Hardware Overlay error message if you attempt to launch Click to DVD. - □ You cannot play a DVD with Windows Media Player version 8 or 9. - You cannot play a DVD with Real One Player.
-This is because your computer uses the "video overlay" when two screens are in use.
-The software applications above do not support this feature, which is why the problems occur. - □ You will not have a problem in the following situations: - □ When you use a CRT or an LCD display on its own. - When you play MPEG files which are recorded on the hard drive with Windows Media Player 9 or RealOne Player.
+- □ When you use two screens at the same time (LCD and TV / LCD and CRT), the following errors will occur: - When you play a DVD with Windows Media Player 9, you can only watch the content on the primary display. - □ You will not have a problem in the following situations: - U When you use a CRT or an LCD display on its own. - When you play MPEG1 files which are recorded on the hard drive with Windows Media Player 9 or RealOne Player.